Sales and Marketing

-Session replay is the replication of a visitor’s journey in a website or an application.
-Also known as session recording, session playback, and user replay, session replays form an indispensable part of your optimization process and help improve your conversion rates.
-It assists in visualizing what an anonymous visitor experiences in your website or your application.
-With session replays, you can record your visitors’ movements like clicks, taps, keystrokes and scrolls, in real time.
+Session replay is the replication of a visitor’s journey on a website or an application.
+Also known as session recording, session playback, and user replay, session replays form an indispensable part of your optimization process and improve your conversion rates.
+It assists in visualizing what anonymous visitor experiences in your website or your application.
+With session replays, you can record your visitors’ movements like clicks, taps, keystrokes, and scrolls in real-time.

 A BRIEF HISTORY OF SESSION REPLAYS